CRIMSON HOUSE BOOKS

 He stared at her, stunned.
 “I guess so.”

-She smiled, happily, as if they had solved the matter.
+She smiled, happy, as if they had solved the matter.
 “Now, do you have the paper and pen or not?”

 Still reeling from her words, he reached into his briefcase and took out an unused notepad.
 He offered it to her.
 “You can keep it.”
 He had plenty of them.
 He did all his planning in them, needing the tactile feel of pen and paper to make his brain function the best possible way.